ADVERTISEMENT

 One may ask, what’s its relationship to our license plates?
 Some may remember that back in 2003, a uniform license plate design was proposed.
 This was to make them more easily recognizable and readable as opposed to prior designs.

-The license plates were completely redesigned, with the background being a blue/white/green gradient with a picture of the Rizal Monument in the center.
+The license plates were completely redesigned, with the background being a blue sky with white clouds, and a picture of the Rizal Monument in the center.
 At the bottom were the words, "Matatag na Republika” (Strong Republic).
 It became the default plate design for new vehicles up until 2014.

 IMG20240925102928.jpg

-A Plate number with the Rizal Monument on it
+A 2003 series plate number with the Rizal Monument on it.

 The Rizal Monument, in particular, was chosen as the backdrop of the license plate because it sits parallel to the original KM-0 marker.
+It's just a few meters away.
+In fact, a straight line of cobblestones links it to KM-0.
 At the time, the original KM-0 marker did not resemble a kilometer marker at all.
-The Rizal Monument, however, because of the obelisk integrated into the monument, does.
+The Rizal Monument, however, because of the obelisk integrated into the monument, did.
 It’s also a far more recognizable landmark — something practically every Filipino is familiar with and where to find it.
-Finally, what more appropriate figure to have on each and every vehicle plate number than the national hero himself?
+Finally, what more appropriate figure to have on each and every vehicle plate number than the National Hero himself?

 It's a shame that the idea behind its selection was not as widely promoted as the plate itself.
 By putting the Rizal Monument on our license plates, every Filipino driver would instantly know where the figures on each kilometer marker are based on.
 Having this monument on our plates is a subtle way of saying we take Rizal’s teachings to heart, and bring his values, particularly his love of country, everywhere we go.
 And if we are ever lost, we have a constant reminder (right on our plate) of where to look to find our way again: the obelisks found on the side of every road.